 Sand, different kinds of paper and threads are employed to make a collage on canvas or wood, creating abstracts paintings with unique elaborated textures.

-My last series in which I’ve been working for more than a year is “Mending Broken Souls”.
-I create visible stitchesover pieces of paper that are already torn.
+I create visible stitches over pieces of paper that are already torn.
 One of the papers that I use is called “Amate” from Mexico, which has been made since pre-Hispanic times from a tree bark called Jonote.
 These stitches are done with long or short threads depending on how profound are the wounds.
-Sometimesthey require longer threads.
-After the texture is applied to the canvas or wood surface, the painting phase begins using wet and dry brush techniques.
+Sometimes they require longer threads.

 Through my work, I aim to transmit the message that it doesn’t matter how broken you are, the wounds will always heal.